kire9613/KTH_master_thesis/README_TEAM4.md

 Then, in rviz, use `2D pose estimate` to give the car an initial pose.
 Then press *enter* in the terminal you ran `start_pause.py`.
 The car should start moving after finishing planning.

-When system is running correctly you will se the car moving, and some feedback in the terminal:
+When system is running correctly you will se the car moving, and you get some feedback in the terminal:
 ![alt text][run_sim3]

 [run_sim3]: team4_readme_pages/figures/sim3.png "Run Sim 3"